grafana/metrictank/devdocs/expr.md

-# Considerations when writing a Graphite processing function in metrictank
+# Considerations when writing a Graphite processing function in Grafana Metrictank

 ## constructors should return a pointer